TRAVEL TECH HACKS YOU'LL USE EVERY TRIP

 We've said it many times before, but we'll say it again: Use digital boarding passes on your airline's mobile app.
 Skip the paper boarding passes because you can lose those, and you certainly want to avoid using the check-in kiosks at the airport,because they're some of the dirtiest surfaces in the entire airport.

-Digital boarding passes have been a great tool for travelers, they provide less risk of being lost and accessible on multiple devices.
+Digital boarding passes have been a great tool for travellers, they provide less risk of being lost and accessible on multiple devices.
 You can lose your paper boarding pass, but not with the digital boarding pass.

 You can also log into your airline's website and get the pass emailed to you.
 Then just pull it up on your email app and scan yourself in that way.
 Plus, if you can avoid checking any bags and just operate with a carry-on bag and a personal item, you can skip the front-of-the-airport check-in, cruise through security (they'll scan the e-pass on your phone), and then onto the plane (they'll also scan your e-pass).